EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

   The image will wipe out your NVME/USB SSD disk, so be careful if you already have data on it.

-Insert de MicroSD into the board.
+Insert the MicroSD into the board.
 Connect an Ethernet cable and attach the disk (make sure you are using a blue port which if your connecting a USB disk).

 Power on